coen22/UnityURP-InfiniteGrass/README.md

 Tested on RTX 3060: https://youtu.be/NwVtPIxUuCY

 ### How to Use
-Just drag the "InfiniteGrass" folder to your project then go to your URP settings and add the "GrassDataRendererFeature" to it.</br>
+Install this repository as a Git package through the Unity Package Manager then add the "GrassDataRendererFeature" to your URP Renderer.</br>
 From there choose the LayerMask of your Terrain mesh.</br>
-Assign the Material and the ComputeShader (Included in the folder).</br></br>
+Assign the Material and the ComputeShader (included in the package).</br></br>
 ![image](https://github.com/user-attachments/assets/c673ac00-ec45-4300-847a-7854c105efff)

 Next, in your scene, make an empty object and add the "InfiniteGrassRenderer" script to it.</br>
-Assign the Grass Material (Included in the folder) and play with the settings until you get what you want.</br></br>
+Assign the Grass Material (included in the package) and play with the settings until you get what you want.</br></br>
 ![image](https://github.com/user-attachments/assets/cd034441-e707-45ac-88bc-c103c21d3713)

 # Features